-'Free Meek Mill': Demonstrators Rallying For Imprisoned Rapper
+'Free Meek Mill': Demonstrators Rally For Imprisoned Rapper

 NBA legend Julius Erving spoke to the gathering crowd on Monday night.

+“I’ve only met Meek Mill once but he knows my son Julius III and he knows my friend Michael Rubin and they believe in Meek.
+As we rally today because we all believe in him and that the punishment bestowed upon him is excessive, is cruel and it’s motivated by unsavory circumstances,” said Erving.

+“So this practice of jailing people when you feel like it against the recommendation of your own constituents and in this case it was a district attorney and it was his probation officer–that’s got to stop.
+Recuse the judge and let justice prevail,” Erving added.

-Other notable celebrities are expected to attend, including Eagles players Malcolm Jenkins and Vinny Curry and rapper Rick Ross.
+Other notable celebrities attended the rally, including Eagles players Malcolm Jenkins and Vinny Curry and rapper Rick Ross.

+“In Meek’s case it wasn’t simply a miscarriage of justice, it was an abortion of justice,” said Ross.
+“I think the Commonwealth of Pennsylvania; they need to take a second look at this bizarre sentencing.”

+“We aren’t going to act like Meek Mill is an angel or that he’s perfect.
+He’s a man.
+A man who has made some mistakes and for 10 years has paid for those mistakes,” said Philadelphia Eagles safety Malcom Jenkins.

 Rapper Meek Mill Received At Graterford Correctional Facility